Nirvana’s 10 Best Videos Ranked In Order Of Greatness

 5. About A Girl (MTV Unplugged)

-This cheap and cheerful video – read: there was no particular concept – was made to promote the 1992 compilation Incesticide.
-It begins with Cobain’s baby daughter Frances Bean dancing (albeit with the help of her father, hidden behind a sheet of cardboard) and the band performing the track in his garage.
-Grohl drums in the video, but the track was originally recorded with Mudhoney’s Dan Peters, who made one appearance with the band in 1990, at Seattle’s Motor Sports International Garage.
-Fun fact: Cobain’s ripped red and black striped jumper, was a gift from his wife Courtney Love, who bought the garment from a fan in Belfast.
+This cheap and cheerful video (read: there was no particular concept) was made to promote the 1992 compilation Incesticide.
+It begins with Kurt’s baby daughter Frances Bean dancing (albeit with the help of her father, hidden behind a sheet of cardboard) and the band performing the track in his garage.
+Dave Grohl drums in the video, but the track was originally recorded with Mudhoney’s Dan Peters, who made one appearance with the band in 1990, at Seattle’s Motor Sports International Garage.
+Fun fact: Kurt’s ripped red and black striped jumper was a gift from his wife Courtney Love, who bought the garment from a fan in Belfast.

 3. Smells Like Teen Spirit